shreearn/The-Sparks-Foundation-Internship-/README.md

 <br>
 TSA 1

-1. Prediction using Supervised ML
+1. Prediction using Supervised ML<br>
-Linear Regression with Python Scikit Learn (Level - Beginner) ● Predict the percentage of an student based on the no. of study hours.
+Linear Regression with Python Scikit Learn (Level - Beginner)<br>
+● Predict the percentage of an student based on the no. of study hours.<br>

 <br>
 TSF 2